Sirlamb/COMP4321/readme.txt

 To execute the program
 Down and unzip the folder comp4321
-First run webcrawl_final.py to generate a database file Then run the app.py to use the web interface
+First run webcrawl_final.py to generate the database file and prepare the Web interface Use http://127.0.0.1:5000 to enter the web interface Enter the search query into the text box and press enter for search Press the back button at upper left corner for search another query After use, press CTRL+C to exit the program code in the terminal